 This course explores the methods of inquiry, analysis and composition characteristic of written communication in professional settings.
 The course will examine such writing's specialized use of language, conventions and formats, premises, motives, and purposes.
 By preparing letters, resumes, proposals, reports, etc. Students will get a feel not only for what "professional" communication is, but also for how and why it does, or can, or should function.

-Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGCMP 0200 Course Attributes: SCI Expression: Tech/Bus/Res writing Gen. Ed.
+Req., Writing Intensive Course (WRIT)

 ENGCMP 0440 - CRITICAL WRITING